 Of course, if you are just interested in trying out more vegetarian based meals then all of my ideas may work for you!

-Our website is also full of delicious recipes – I’d recommend the Quinoa and Borlotti Bean Burgers, they’re amazing.
-You can find the recipe by clicking here.
+Our website is also full of delicious recipes – I’d recommend the Quinoa and Borlotti Bean Burgers, shown in the main image.
+You can find the recipe here.

 I know that some people believe that meat is your best bet on upping your protein intake (especially if you’re trying to gain muscle or increase muscle mass) but you can also follow a vegetarian diet and still get enough protein in your diet.

 Protein is essential for growth and repair and helping to maintain good health, playing a role for both structure and function within every cell in our body.

 The recommended Reference Nutrient Intake for protein is 0.75g per kg of body weight for adults (this varies for other stages in the life cycle) (British Nutrition Foundation, 2016).
 For example, if you weighed 65kg as an adult, you would need 48.75g of protein a day.
 This amount roughly equates to 2 palm-sized portions of tofu, nuts, or pulses a day.

 To work out how much you need (if you are an adult) is your weight in kg x 0.75 = the recommended amount.
 This is based on the average sedentary adult.